Shockah/Nickel/docs/update-checks.md

 1. Make sure you have followed the steps from the main *Update checks* section.
 2. Click "Nickel: GitHub update checks".
 3. Double-check the "Enabled" option is ticked, and if not, click on it.
 4. Click on the "Setup" button next to the "Token" setting.
-This will open your web browser on a GitHub page that lets you generate new tokens.
+This will open your web browser.
 If it does not, open this link manually: https://github.com/settings/tokens?type=beta
 5. If needed, log in to your GitHub account.
 6. Click the "Generate new token" button.
 7. Fill out the fields:
-	1. Give the token any name - it is only used to help you identify what each token is.
+	1. Give the token any name - it is only used to help you identify the token.
 	2. Choose the expiration time for the token.
 	3. Leave the other options as-is.
 Nickel does not require any additional permissions.
 8. Click the "Generate token" button at the bottom.